 Build private skills

 Using the Alexa Skills Kit, you can build your own skills.
 With Alexa for Business, you can make these available to the shared devices and enrolled users in your Alexa for Business account, without having to publish them in the public Alexa Skills Store.
-To learn more about building skills, please see Alexa Skills Kit.
+To learn more about building skills, please see Alexa Private Skills.

 Access Alexa for Business APIs

 Alexa for Business offers additional APIs, which you can use to add context to your skills and automate administrative tasks.
 The ResolveRoom API provides device location information which can be used to give Alexa additional context and improve the voice interaction for the user.
-Alexa for Business offers new device APIs for conferencing equipment which allow you to build skills that automate actions and control equipment in your conference rooms.
-The Alexa for Business console API allows you to integrate Alexa for Business into your existing tools, automate administrative tasks, or build your own portals for tasks like user enrollment.
+Alexa for Business allows you to build skills to control video conferencing equipment and in-room systems.
+Using the Alexa for Business API included in the AWS SDK/CLI, you can automate administrative tasks, manage devices, and integrate Alexa for Business with your existing management tools.
 To learn more about the Alexa for Business APIs, please see the API Reference Guide